🌿 Free packing list & budget map — grab yours below

 K'gari (Fraser Island) Tagalong — Day Tour

-Early coach transfer from Brisbane to Rainbow Beach, 4WD tagalong tour of Fraser's highlights, return to Brisbane by late evening.
-Long day — but no overnight charge on the island.
+Early coach transfer from Brisbane to Rainbow Beach, 4WD tagalong across K'gari's highlights, return to Brisbane by late evening.
+A long but cost-efficient day — no overnight charge on the island.

 5. Day5